stassa/vanilla/README.md

 =================================

-Vanilla is an inductive, second-order Prolog meta-interpreter for Meta-Interpretive Learning.
+Vanilla is an inductive, second-order Prolog meta-interpreter for Meta-Interpretive Learning (MIL).
 Like a Prolog meta-interpreter is used for deduction or reasoning, so an inductive meta-interpreter is used for induction or learning.
 In the second order of logic where Vanilla operates, deduction and induction, reasoning and learning, are one.